Skip to main content Skip to secondary navigation

 Dark Energy

-Several lines of evidence have led to the surprising conclusion that the expansion rate of the universe is increasing with time; on large scales, this means that galaxies are moving away from each other at an accelerated rate.
-In the present era, this implies that two-thirds of all energy in the universe is made of something we call "dark energy."
-Dark energy drives the accelerated expansion of the universe, influences the growth of structure, and determines the ultimate fate of our universe.
+Multiple independent lines of evidence have revealed that the expansion of the universe is accelerating.
+Observations indicate that roughly two-thirds of all energy in the universe is a mysterious component called "dark energy," which drives this accelerated expansion, influences the growth of structure, and determines the ultimate fate of our universe.
 However, its fundamental nature remains a mystery.
-Our group investigates dark energy by modeling and measuring its effects across time.
-We use cosmological simulations to understand how dark energy impacts various observables in detail.
-We then work with large cosmic surveys to directly measure these effects: e.g. measurements of the clustering of galaxies, weak gravitational lensing, and the abundance of the most massive clusters in our universe are highly sensitive to this physics.
+Our group investigates dark energy by modeling and measuring its effects across time, especially on the large-scale distribution of galaxies and the growth of cosmic structure.
+Because the effects of dark energy are intertwined with other cosmological parameters, detailed simulations are essential for isolating its signatures in observational data.
+We then work with large cosmic surveys to directly measure these effects: galaxy clustering, weak gravitational lensing, and the abundance of the most massive clusters in our universe are highly sensitive to this physics.

 A simulated dark matter halo with different densities of dark matter represented by different colors.
 A large number of small density peaks can be seen orbiting around a large central density peak.